sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ####  Sourcegraph Cloud, our secure and single-tenant cloud offering, is now generally available
 After almost a decade of developing self-hosted Sourcegraph, we’ve gained the trust of some of the most sophisticated companies and development teams in the world, allowing us to work with their most sensitive IP: their code.
 Today—after years of building trust and engineering rigor—we are excited to move confidently to the cloud with a highly secure and scalable solution.

 Dedicated, single-tenant Sourcegraph Cloud instances are now generally available, and the best way for teams to use Sourcegraph.
-You can read more in our announcement blog [here](/blog/enterprise-cloud).
+You can read more in our announcement blog [here](/blog/enterprise-cloud), or [sign up for a 30-day trial for your organization](https://signup.sourcegraph.com/).

 <a href="https://docs.sourcegraph.com/cloud" className="tw-not-italic tw-flex tw-items-center tw-mb-sm">Docs<OpenInNewIcon className="tw-ml-xxs" size={18} /></a>